Azure-Samples/azure-edge-extensions-aio-dp-jumpstart/infra/deployment/dp-pipelines/debugging/README.md

 # Debugging pipelines

 This folder contains pipelines that can help in debugging AIO Data Processing pipelines and datasets.
 Please note that these pipelines are being deployed with the core solutions and are ready to be used.
-After addiing a new pipeline add it to [kustomization file](./kustomization.yaml) before the deployment for it to be included.
+After adding a new pipeline add it to [kustomization file](./kustomization.yaml) before the deployment for it to be included.

 ## List data in datasets